salahnomad/salahnomad.github.io/content/glossary/analog-api/index.md

 ---
 title: "The Analog API: A Protocol for Ethical Communication"
-description: "Drowning in emails and Slack notifications?
-The Analog API is a three-protocol system for digital communication inspired by the respectful scarcity of 1980s shortwave radio."
+description: "We have infinite bandwidth but impoverished attention.
+The Analog API is a system for digital communication inspired by the intentionality of 1980s shortwave radio."
 date: 2025-10-01
 schema_type: "DefinedTerm"
 categories: ["glossary"]